ladislau32562/Pol-tica-de-Privacidade-BTP/README.md

 Effective date: September 17, 2025

+This Privacy Policy explains how the mobile application Pointage BTP (“the App”) handles user data in accordance with Google Play policies.

 1. Data Collected

-The application Pointage BTP only stores the data manually entered by the user:
+The App only stores information manually entered by the user:

 Work date

 Status (pending/approved)

-Supervisor
+Supervisor name

 Worksite location